-Consistent with Policies 500.65 and 530.65, the routine operational activities of these properties should be managed by the Management Agent.
-Generally, this activity should not occur in the CDA General Fund.
+Consistent with Policies 500.65 and 5300.65, the routine administrative operational activities of these properties should be including staff time, should be managed by the Management Agent.
+Generally, this activity should not occur in the CDA General Fund. allocated to a fund other than the CDA General Fund.